 Treatment of Hiatus Hernia

 Sometimes a proton pump inhibitor

 An asymptomatic sliding hiatus hernia requires no specific therapy.
-Patients with accompanying GERD should be treated with a proton pump inhibitor.
+For patients with accompanying GERD, therapy with a proton pump inhibitor should be considered.

 For a paraesophageal hernia, repair should be considered because of the risk of strangulation.